 - Keep all cleaners in their original containers.
 Do not mix them together.

-- Use medications carefully, follow directions as indicated.
+- Use medications carefully, and follow directions as indicated.
 Use child restraint lids.

 - Keep the Poison Control Center number posted near all telephones, 1-800-222-1222